Augmented Search Queries?

 Filed: March 15, 2013

 Methods and systems can update a set of results.
-In some implementations, a search query associated with an entity reference is received.
+In some implementations, a search query can be associated with an entity reference.
 The entity reference corresponds to one or more distinct entities.
 A set of results for the search query is provided, and the set of results distinguishes between distinct entities.
 One or more attributes for at least one entity of the one or more distinct entities are identified based at least in part on the set of results.
-More additional search queries are identified based on the search query, at least one entity, and one or more attributes.
+More search queries are based on the search query, at least one entity, and one or more attributes.
 An input selecting at least one of the extra search queries is received.
 An updated set of results is based on the selected more search queries.
 The updated set of results comprises at least one result, not in the set of results.

 Some More Information About Augmented Search Queries